-In the consummation of a judicial travesty, a Saudi court Monday announced the commutation of five death sentences previously handed down in connection with grisly October 2, 2018 assassination of dissident journalist and former regime insider Jamal Khashoggi at Saudi Arabia’s consulate in Istanbul.
-Instead, the five who were sentence to die were given 20-year prison sentences, while three others were sentenced to between seven and ten years.
+In the consummation of a judicial travesty, a Saudi court Monday announced the commutation of five death sentences previously handed down in connection with the grisly October 2, 2018 assassination of dissident journalist and former regime insider Jamal Khashoggi at Saudi Arabia’s consulate in Istanbul.
+Instead, the five who were sentenced to die were given 20-year prison sentences, while three others were sentenced to between seven and ten years.

 The Saudi prosecutor’s office issued a statement saying that the announcement of the sentences “closes the case forever.”

 This is despite the fact that no one who ordered and directed the assassination—including Crown Prince Mohammed bin Salman, the oil kingdom’s de facto ruler—has been held accountable.
 The entire trial was held in secret, with both the press and the public barred, and now not even the names of those sentenced have been made public.